 Cambodian Government Invests USD60 Million to Enhance Water Supply Infrastructure

-In a significant move to boost access to clean water, the Royal Government of Cambodia has announced a USD60 million investment over the next three years dedicated to expanding water supply networks in five provinces.
-Prime Minister Hun Manet shared this decision, emphasizing the urgent need to address the rising demand for clean water, particularly in rural and newly developed urban areas.
+In a significant move to boost access to clean water, the Royal Government of Cambodia has announced a USD 60 million investment over the next three years dedicated to expanding water supply networks in five provinces.
+Prime Minister Hun Manet shared this decision, emphasising the urgent need to address the rising demand for clean water, particularly in rural and newly developed urban areas.

-As the population continues to grow, the Prime Minister noted that the demand for sustainable water supply is becoming increasingly pressing.
-To combat this challenge, the Cambodian government has made a commitment to enhance its water production capacity, ensuring that all citizens have access to vital clean water resources.
+As the population continues to grow, the prime minister noted that the demand for sustainable water supply is becoming increasingly pressing.
+To combat this challenge, the Cambodian government has committed to enhancing its water production capacity, ensuring that all citizens have access to vital clean water resources.

 The Prime Minister reaffirmed the government’s dedication to providing clean water, stating that this initiative has been a priority for multiple administrations.
 The Royal Government has already established clean water networks across many cities and provinces and is committed to continuing this expansion until clean water is accessible to all citizens across the country.